groue/GRDBObjc/README.md

 +#import <GRDBObjc/GRDBObjc-Swift.h>
 ```

-This is enough for most of you Objective-C code that targets FMDB to compile on top of GRDB and GRDBObjc.
+This is enough for most of your Objective-C code that targets FMDB to compile on top of GRDB and GRDBObjc.
 Of course, the devil is in the detail, and we'll list below a detailed [compatibility chart](#fmdb-compatibility-chart).

 The `FMDatabaseQueue`, `FMResultSet`, etc. identifiers are now aliases to GRDBObjc's `GRDatabaseQueue`, `GRResultSet` that are backed by GRDB.
 The databases initialized from Objective-C are usable from Swift, with the full GRDB toolkit.
 For example: